16 Air Travel Tips to Follow for Smooth Flying

 Because carry-on requirements vary by airline (9″x14″x22″ is standard for Delta, United, and American Airlines; Southwest allows 10″x16″x24″) it’s best to confirm space allotments and measure your bag before you pack.
 And if you stuff it to capacity, measure the suitcase again before you leave.
 Make sure you’re following these golden rules for stress-free air travel.

-You never check airport monitors for flight information
+Air Travel Tip #8: Check airport monitors for flight information

 While it’s great to subscribe to flight-status updates on your smartphone (sign up for these when you check in to your flight), don’t use them as your only source of information.
 Airport monitors are still your best bet for the most up-to-date information.
-Double check your gate before you get on the trolley that takes you to the other side of the facility.
+Double-check your gate before you get on the trolley that takes you to the other side of the facility.

-You pack liquids deep inside your carry on
+Air Travel Tip #9: Don’t pack liquids deep inside your carry on

 Make security checkpoints a breeze by packing liquids (which are all 3.4 ounces or smaller and zipped into a 1-quart Ziploc bag, of course!) into an outside pocket of your carry-on.
 Laptops and tablets fall into the same category.
 Check out the TSA’s website for a full list of items on the no-fly list, as well as tips for getting through security quickly.
 Learn some more secrets TSA gate agents aren’t telling you.

-You forget a pen on an overseas flight
+Air Travel Tip #10: Always bring a pen on an overseas flight

-You’ll need a pen to fill out immigration forms on board.
+You’ll need a pen to fill out immigration forms onboard.
 And your flight attendant will appreciate not having to supply the entire flight with extra ink.
 Here are some more things you should never, ever forget to pack when traveling internationally.